Installation & Setup

 - Local mode: Python 3.10+, a working

-runwhen-platform-mcpexecutable (onPATHor configured with a full path), and a CLI that can spawn subprocesses for MCP stdio. - Remote mode: No local Python install; the CLI must support MCP over streamable HTTP with a Bearer token (or your client’s equivalent of
+runwhen-platform-mcpexecutable (onPATHor configured with a full path), and a CLI that can spawn subprocesses for MCP stdio. - Remote mode: No local Python install; the CLI must support MCP over streamable HTTP — typically

 Claude Code (Anthropic)